 Violation of Sales Tax Rules

-There are many forms of tax violation and such acts can lead to a penalty for the taxpayer:
+There were many forms of tax violation and such acts could lead to a penalty for the taxpayer:

 • Providing incorrect information in any of the forms.